 How do you lift more weight with the deadlift?
 The deadlift is the most effective weightlifting movement that you can do in the gym.
 The deadlift is the perfect “compound movement,” it uses every muscle in your body, from your traps down to your calves.
 Bodybuilders, Olympic lifters, and athletes have long used the deadlift to build strength, pack on muscle mass, and improve their overall athletic performance.
+Many readers also read how to use the king of all exercises to build muscle.

 One critical factor in building a strong deadlift is choosing your supporting exercises, based on your weaknesses.